-There’s nothing like a horror anthology to while away a Hallows’ Eve.
-In the fright-filled realms of horror cinema, such ventures are few and far between, and those that do exist are hardly first-rate additions to the genre’s multifarious pantheon.
-There are exceptions, but most are done on the cheap, casting unknown or past their peak actors in spendthrift scenarios and combining distinctly terrestrial tales in a cut-price cinematic package.
-The very best of them are collaborative efforts from some of the industry’s leading players.
+Unfortunately, this was something of a double-edged sword.
+In the fright-filled realms of horror cinema, anthologies are few and far between, at least comparatively speaking, and those that do exist are rarely first-rate additions to the genre’s multifarious pantheon.
+There are exceptions, but most are done on the cheap, casting unknown or past-their-peak actors in spendthrift scenarios and combining distinctly terrestrial tales in a cut-price cinematic package.
+The very best are typically collaborative efforts from some of the industry’s lead players.
 There’s just something about the format that brings out the kid in everyone, with Joe Dante, John Llandis, Stephen King, George Miller, George A. Romero, Richard Matheson and Steven Spielberg all eager to be a part of various projects at one time or another, and that’s merely scratching the surface.

 That brings me to the fourth anthology movie on my list, and the only one to come in the form of the dreaded numbered sequel.
-Released the same year as Cat’s Eye, Creepshow 2 was another movie that seemed to fall directly into my adolescent lap, and call it nostalgia if you want, or the fact that it happens to benefit from one of the most fetching promotional posters of the era, but I actually prefer it to the original.
-The movie is incredibly cheap, costing less than half its predecessor with a half-decade of inflation to consider.
-It was also wracked with production problems, the film originally set to feature five segments until budgetary problems reduced that number to three, but despite its obvious deficiencies I prefer the tales featured in Creepshow 2 and the briefer, more rewarding three-segment format, which gives us fewer tales that are marginally more fleshed out (and partially to their detriment).
-Is it a better movie?
-I wouldn’t say so.
-If you look at what Romero and King originally set out to do with the whole comic book concept the original is obviously superior, but there’s something inherently nasty about the sequel that really appeals to me.
+Released the same year as Cat’s Eye, Creepshow 2 was another horror compendium that seemed to fall directly into my adolescent lap, and call it nostalgia if you want, or the fact that it happens to benefit from one of the most fetching promotional posters of the era, but I actually prefer it to the original.
+The movie is incredibly cheap, costing less than half of its predecessor.
+It was also marred by severe production problems, the film originally set to feature five segments until budgetary issues reduced that number to three, with King ultimately taking something of a backseat creatively.
+All in all, it didn’t bode well.